Backbase/backbase-openapi-tools/README.md

 * Use standardized swagger YAML output
 * Added Bean Validator in Code Generator
 * Changed Open API Loader to correctly resolve references from reading input location instead of string
-* Extract inline examples from the obtained OpenAPI spec and put them under <output-dir>/examples/ as json files.

 ## 0.1.5